lars1050/CSC395-S22/labs/lab05_02_23/README.md

 ### Communication to Control LED Blink Frequency using Button C

 Use the release of button C to increase, then decrease, the period of the blink.
 The period should start just at the edge of visible (maybe 200ms, with 100ms on and 100ms off).
 Each time the button is released, increase the period.
 But once you max out the period based on the limits of the timer (or decide on some max value), decrease the period at each button release until you get to your minimum value to start the process again.
-In other words, modify the TOP and MATCH (the match is always half the TOP to achieve a 50% duty cycle) in the callback function for the release of button C.
+In other words, in the callback function for the release of button C, modify the TOP and MATCH (the match is always half the TOP to achieve a 50% duty cycle).

 *Sorry for this previous description, which is the optional part that controls the brightness of the LED*. <del>Use the release of button C to increase the frequency up to the 100% duty cycle.
 Then decrement the duty cycle upon release of button C, until you reach 0%.
 Then back to 100%, etc.</del> Try to make the logic/code as streamlined as possible.